calebmadrigal/code-art-class/lessons/lesson_01/README.md

 ## Challenges

-For the following challenges, modify the `point.py` file...
+For the following challenges, copy the `point.py` file to be `point1.py` for Challenge 1, `point2.py` for Challenge 2, etc.

 ### Challenge 1